 In the most comprehensive and sophisticated study yet undertaken in New Hampshire for wildlife habitat mapping and conservation planning, the New Hampshire Fish & Game Department unveiled its Wildlife Acton Plan (WAP) in late 2006.
 Recently updated, and subject to continuous refinement, it is an important tool for Towns and organizations to use in planning the conservation of high quality and/or imperiled wildlife habitat, rare plant habitat and exemplary natural communities and systems.
-Washington was mapped by the Plan as being extremely significant for wildlife habitat, much more significant than most other Towns in NH.
-Every portion of the Town was ranked as important in some category and some areas in multiple categories.
+The plan analyzed information about habitat condition at both statewide and regional levels, and mapped areas of the state that ranked the highest.
+The goal was to provide regional planners and conservation professionals a tool for identifying the most critical wildlife habitat locations in their area.
+A noteworthy finding for the purposes of this report is that the entire town of Washington was mapped by the Plan as being extremely significant for wildlife habitat, much more significant than most other Towns in NH.
+Every portion of the Town was ranked as important in some category.